Emergent channel over a pair of pockets in strong density waves

+Therefore, the usual nesting condition $Q_{opt}=2k_F$ holds universally irrespective of weak or strong density waves \footnote{Research on scenarios when the local minimums for filling the $N=2, 3, \cdots$ lowest Landau levels become dominant is currently in progress.}.
+Indeed, numerical results for the nearest-neighbor tight-binding model $\epsilon_k=-2\cos k_x$ suggest that the energy is minimal at $Q_{opt}=2k_F$ across the probed range of $V$, see Fig. \ref{fig:EvsQconven}a.

-\emph{Properties of the electronic quantum matter with the emergent channel--} (1) $V_Q$ needs to be comparable with hopping amplitudes and large (due to large density wave order parameters and/or strong coupling), a parameter region typically unattainable via perturbative approaches.
-(2) $\lambda_Q$ does not need to be large in this case, yet its presence is essential \footnote{Please refer to Supplemental Materials for results with different $\lambda_Q$ values.}.
-(3) the resulting system is fully incompressible with an excitation gap (the Landau level spacing in the effective model) $\propto \sqrt{Q_{opt}}$ with a finite anomalous $Q_{opt}$, and relatively stable towards thermal fluctuations and perturbations, etc. (4) The remaining pair of Dirac fermions in the effective theory descend from two separate pockets in the original model in strong density waves, suggesting that the entire range of $k_x$ in between is physically involved and a Fermi-liquid-theory consideration may no longer be valid.
+\emph{Properties of the electronic quantum matter with the emergent channel--} (1) $V_Q$ needs to be comparable with the typical hopping amplitude $t=1$ and large (due to large density wave order parameters and/or strong coupling), a parameter region typically unattainable via perturbative approaches.
+(2) $\lambda_Q$ needs to be nonzero so that the Dirac points at $k_y=0, \pi$ remain separate in the presence of a magnetic field $\propto Q$ by a barrier $2\lambda_Q\sin k_y$.
+Since the magnetic breakdown between the Dirac points occurs at around $Q\sim O(v_y/v_x)\sim O(\lambda_Q)$ and above \cite{Patrick2017}, $\lambda_Q$ does not need to be large, yet its presence is essential, see Fig. \ref{fig:EvsQconven}b for example.
+(3) The resulting system is fully incompressible with a finite excitation gap (the Landau level spacing in the effective model) $\propto \sqrt{Q_{opt}} \gg O(Q_{opt})$ for small $k_F$, and relatively stable towards perturbations such as thermal fluctuations $k_B T\ll \sqrt{Q_{opt}}$.
+(4) The remaining pair of Dirac fermions in the effective theory descend from two separate pockets in the original model in strong density waves, suggesting that the entire range of $k_x$ in between is physically involved and a Fermi-liquid-theory consideration may no longer be valid.
 In contrast, each pair of Dirac fermions are still around the $k_x$ of the original 1D pockets in weak density waves, limiting the low-energy physics to these $k_x$.

 An interesting special case is when we have a hole pocket and an electron pocket with similar sizes in the initial $H_0$, e.g., the electron density corresponds to the purple dotted line in Fig. \ref{fig:H0disp}c.
 Then, the anomalous $Q_{opt}=2k_{F1}-\left|2k_{F2}\right|\rightarrow 0$ and the momentum transfer of the emergent channel vanishes.
 For our argument in Eq. \ref{eq:LLfill} to be valid through the $Q\rightarrow 0$ limit \footnote{We have applied the Landau level filling argument before the $Q\rightarrow 0$ limit, similar to $\omega \rightarrow 0$ before $k \rightarrow 0$ order of limits for the superfluid density \cite{Scalapino1992, Scalapino1993}.}, the two remaining Dirac nodes and thus their zeroth Landau levels should be at the same energy \footnote{Effectively, the carrier density difference between the original electron pocket and hole pocket is attributed to the two annihilated Dirac fermions.
 Note that it is conceivable that the emergent channel survives, to some extent, beyond these conditions, which is only for theoretical rigorousness.}.
 Later, we will show such an example in Eq. \ref{eq:H1dAFM}.
 Since the Landau level spacings $\propto \sqrt{Q_{opt}}$ become small as $Q_{opt}\rightarrow 0$, the emergent channel is not as stable under this special condition.
 We summarize different scenarios, the physical pictures, and related properties in Fig. \ref{fig:phasediagram}.